PanicStation.org

 What can wait

-• You do not need to explain funerals, faith/spiritual beliefs, or “what happens after” right now.
+• You do not need to explain funerals, faith or spiritual beliefs, or what happens after death right now.

-• You do not need to have all facts about the death, timelines, or medical details.
+• You do not need to know every fact about the death, the timeline, or medical details.

-• You do not need to decide how the child will say goodbye or whether they will attend a funeral today.
+• You do not need to decide today whether the child will attend a funeral or how they will say goodbye.

-• You do not need to “fix” the child’s feelings—your job right now is safety, clarity, and presence.
+• You do not need to fix the child’s feelings.
+Right now, the job is safety, clear words, and staying close.

 Important reassurance

-Being in shock can make you feel blank, robotic, or like you’re doing it “wrong”.
-A simple, honest sentence and a calm adult presence is enough for this moment.
-Children often return to the topic in small bursts—repeating the same question is a common way they process.
+Being in shock can make you feel blank, shaky, robotic, or frightened that you are doing it wrong.
+A simple truthful sentence from a caring adult is enough for this first moment.
+Children often come back to the same question in small bursts; repetition can be part of how they understand what has happened.

 Scope note